 What we don’t: Most of their top models utilize thin and less durable fabrics.

 Based in the heart of the Colorado Rockies, Big Agnes sells some of our favorite lightweight backpacking designs.
-Their Copper Spur series has been on the market for over a decade and has developed a very loyal following among weekenders and serious explorers alike.
+Their Copper Spur series has been on the market for over a decade and developed a very loyal following among weekenders and serious explorers alike.
 The latest HV UL2 model tops our list of the best backpacking tents for its impressive balance of weight (3 lbs.
-2 oz.), interior space (29 sq. ft. of floor area and a 40-in. peak height), and features.
-Their ultralight Tiger Wall and Fly Creek collections are also very competitive, with user-friendly 3-season constructions at strikingly low weights.
+2 oz.), interior pace (29 sq. ft. of floor area and a 40-in. peak height), and features.
+And for 2022, the Copper Spur HV UL2 Long will feature 3-4 extra inches for taller folks or those who want a bit of extra space.
+Big Agnes’ ultralight Tiger Wall and Fly Creek collections are also very competitive, with user-friendly three-season constructions at strikingly low weights.
 All in all, if you head into the backcountry with some regularity and don’t want to sacrifice convenience with a specialized, trekking pole-supported shelter, Big Agnes’ designs hit an excellent middle ground.

-The biggest drawback to choosing a Big Agnes tent is cost: the aforementioned Copper Spur is a steep $450 for the two-person version, while the Tiger Wall and Fly Creek are similarly pricey at $400 and $370 respectively.
+The biggest drawback to choosing a Big Agnes tent is cost: The aforementioned Copper Spur is a steep $500 for the two-person version, while the Tiger Wall and Fly Creek are similarly pricey at $400 and $370 respectively.
 And you can spend even more with their superlight Platinum and Carbon variations, which top out at over $1,000.
 Another knock on Big Agnes is they don’t stand out as much in the car camping market, with a smaller and less innovative collection than you get from alternatives like REI Co-op and Marmot.
-That said, if you’re looking for the best mix of build quality, weight, usable space, and all-around performance for backpacking, we think Big Agnes is a clear leader.
-And they’re continuing to push the boundaries in 2021 by incorporating solution-dyed fabrics, which drastically reduce the amount of water, energy, and chemicals required in the manufacturing process.
+That said, if you’re looking for the best mix of build quality, weight, usable space, and all-around performance for backpacking (they also make a couple bikepacking-focused variations of some core models), we think Big Agnes is a clear leader.
+And they’re continuing to push the boundaries in 2022 by incorporating solution-dyed fabrics, which drastically reduce the amount of water, energy, and chemicals required in the manufacturing process.

 Location: Seattle, Washington